Hybrid In-Person and Online Program | Next Cohort Enrolling in 2025

 How to Apply

-Questions?
-Please email us: wayoftheweaver@gmail.com.
+Enrollment for Spider Threads is closed at this time.
+If you’d like to be notified when the program is offered again, please email us: wayoftheweaver@gmail.com.
 Thank you so much for your interest in the Way of the Weaver!

 What Weavers Love About the Spider Threads Program…

-“Expanding my magical repertoire, connecting with deity, growing exponentially, connecting with amazing people.”
+• “Expanding my magical repertoire, connecting with deity, growing exponentially, connecting with amazing people.”

 — MxC (Vermont)

-“Radical acceptance.
+• “Radical acceptance.
 Spaciousness.
 Extremely skilled and knowledgeable teachers.”

 — River (Vermont)